Miznon

 • price 2 of 4

-Though New York’s food scene may be the world’s most diverse, not every type of cuisine is well represented.
-Since 1998, Tanoreen—a cult destination in Bay Ridge—has been alone at the top above other Middle Eastern establishments, a standard bearer in a category that has few.
-Palestinian-born Rawia Bishara, who runs the restaurant with her daughter Jumana, prowls the dining room nightly, a maternal hostess generously handing out hugs, handshakes, and big party platters lavishly garnished in tomatoes, parsley and za’atar dust.
-Her cooking—Middle Eastern soul food, you might call it—is based on tradition but not enslaved by it.
-While many dishes are just like what her mother made, plenty of others chart their own course.
+Palestinian-born Rawia Bishara, who runs the restaurant with her daughter Jumana, walks the dining room nightly, a maternal hostess generously handing out hugs, handshakes and big party platters lavishly garnished in tomatoes, parsley and za’atar dust.
+Her cooking—Middle Eastern soul food, you might call it—is inspired by traditional techniques.
+While many dishes are just as her mother made them, plenty of others chart their own course.

 Advertising